MaterializeInc/materialize/doc/user/content/concepts/views.md

 A non-materialized view can be referenced in any [cluster](/concepts/clusters/).
 However, if the non-materialized view is indexed, in-memory results are only accessible to queries within the cluster.

-Queries from other clusters cannot use the index.
+Indexes are local to a cluster.
+Queries in a different cluster cannot use the indexes in another cluster.

 ## Materialized views

 A materialized view, like a non-materialized view, saves a query under a name to provide a shorthand for referencing the query.
 But, unlike a non-materialized view, the query is executed during the view creation, and a materialized view **persists and incrementally updates** its results in durable storage.

 You can index a materialized view to load the up-to-date view results in memory within the cluster.
 This enables queries within the cluster to use the index to